Hari2004761/Butopea-Task/NOTES.md

 ## Workflow Description

-All tasks completed using Claude Code as the primary AI tool, with Odoo 16 documentation and error tracebacks used to verify and correct AI output.
+All tasks were completed using Claude Code as the primary AI tool, with Odoo 16 documentation and error tracebacks used to verify and correct AI output.

 ## Foundation